 On the eve of the World Cup, Chipo and her brother flee to Cape Town, hoping for a better life and to share in the excitement of the sporting event.
 But it is a dangerous place for an illegal immigrant and a person with albinism.
 Soon, Chipo is caught up in a get-rich-quick scheme.
 Exploiting gamblers’ superstitions about albinism, they plan to make money and get out of the city, but their scheming has devastating consequences.

 By Randall Platt

-Cordy is half Caucasian, half Chinese and all albino.
+A teen with albinism, Cordy is half Caucasian and half Chinese.
 She grew up in a lumber town with her distant father and giant stepmother nicknamed Babe (after Paul Bunyan’s ox).
 She is convinced she is ugly, but in the summer of 1918, when she is fourteen, she falls in love with the dashing Squirl.
 When Squirl is fired, Cordy runs away to be with him.
 She begins an adventure that takes her to the sideshows of Seattle, where her unusual looks bring her fame.
 But her journey also brings tragedy.

 Then She Was Born

 By Cristiano Gentili